Using data governance to help marketing departments drive conversions is a recent development.

 Data is essential, but it’s rarely enough from a product marketing standpoint.

-Governance is essential for a marketing department to succeed at convincing and converting prospects into customers.
+Governance is essential for a marketing department to succeed at convincing and converting prospects into customers with brand messaging.
 It isn’t enough to do this with ease, unless the product is very industrial or scientific in nature.

 A majority of departments need product data governance because they have to master not just data, but they also need digital assets.
 Product data are critical, for example: